rashminayakmdb/Purview/README.md

   #### F: Connect to and manage MongoDB in Microsoft Purview.

-   - Reference article outlines how to register MongoDB,authenticate and initial scan with MongoDB in Microsoft Purview [Add MongoDB](https://docs.microsoft.com/en-us/azure/purview/register-scan-mongodb)
+   - Reference article outlines how to register MongoDB,authenticate and perform a initial scan with MongoDB in Microsoft Purview
+    [Add MongoDB](https://docs.microsoft.com/en-us/azure/purview/register-scan-mongodb)

 ## 3: Create an app service in Azure